 Deltirón is a one-day event which takes place at Baluarte de la Candelaria, a 17th century fortress built along the sea wall, now an open-air cultural centre.
 It’s a quirky and atmospheric place, juxtaposing beauty with the merely serviceable, probably due to its recent incarnation as an army barracks.

-There’s space for one stage with a bar, while a sheltered area to the side hosts the food stall, a second bar and a busy merch stall.
-Once you’ve got your wrist stamp, you can wander in and out of the site – between acts we sat and watched boats chugging in, while groups of elderly men patiently cast their fishing lines into the port waters.
+There’s space for one stage with a bar, while a sheltered area hosts the food stall, a second bar and a busy merch stall.
+Once you’ve got your wrist stamp you can wander in and out of the site – between acts we sat and watched boats chugging into harbour, while groups of elderly men patiently cast their fishing lines into the port waters.

 As dusk gathered, Atavismo played a powerful set, a moody combination of prog and psychedelia, heavy riffs anchoring down the material.
-The band inject a particularly Spanish feel into their compositions, which gives it a sensuous fluidity.
+The band inject a particularly Spanish feel into their compositions, which gave it a sensuous fluidity.
 The crowd stood transfixed as the band ramped up the long and dramatic finale to their set.